Mika Kanai

 Mika Kanai (Kanai Mika) is a Japanese voice actress and singer.
 She is attached to Ken Production.
-She is best known for her roles in Idol Angel Yokoso Yoko (as Yoko Tanaka), Tanoshii Moomin Ikka (as the Snork Maiden), Goldfish Warning! (as Wapiko), Soreike!
+She is best known for her roles in Idol Angel Yokoso Yoko (as Yoko Tanaka), Tanoshii Moomin Ikka (as the Snork Maiden), Goldfish Warning! (as Wapiko), Let's Go!
 Anpanman (as Melonpanna), Yadamon (as Yadamon), After War Gundam X (as Tiffa Adill), Hare Tokidoki Buta (as Harebuta), Galaxy Angel (as Vanilla H and Normad), Higurashi When They Cry (as Satoko Hōjō), Tales of Phantasia (as Arche Klein), Uchi no 3 Shimai (as Sū), Sailor Moon S (as Mimet), Mysterious Theft Saint Tail (as Maju Sendo).
 She is currently the voice of Jigglypuff in the Pokémon and Super Smash Bros. series.
 She freelanced for the voice of Bonnie, also from the Pokémon series when her regular voice actress Mariya Ise was on maternity leave.

-She married Koichi Yamadera from 1993 to 2006, though their divorce was not disclosed until 2007.
-They had worked together on the long-running Anpanman series.
+She married Kōichi Yamadera from 1993 to 2006, though their divorce was not disclosed until 2007.
+They have worked together on the long-running Let's Go!
+Anpanman series.
 Her parents worked at the Seinenza Theater Company.